OpenHFT/Chronicle-Map/spec/3-memory-layout.md

 The segment tier counters structure is 64 bytes long:

- 1. Bytes 0..7 - the [index](#tier-index) of the next segment tier, chained after this segment tier.
- In tiers, which are first in their segments (i. e. they reside the [main segments area ](#main-segments-area)) this index points to the second tier in the chain, this field value in the second tier in the chain - to the third tier in the chain, and so on.
+ 1. Bytes 0..7 - for tiers from extra tier bulks (i. e. tiers that are not first in chains of their segments), this field is the [index](#tier-index) of the next segment tier, chained after this segment tier.
+I. e. this field value in the second tier in the chain - to the third tier in the chain, and so on.
+For tiers from the main segment area (i. e. first in chains of their segments), this field is unused, the 4th field of the [segment header structure](#segment-header-structure) is used instead.
+This field and the 4th field in the segment header structure have the same semantics, with the only difference that this field serves chained tiers (tiers from extra tier bulks), while the 4th field in the segment header structure serves first tiers in chains of their segments.

  It is a 64-bit value, stored in the little-endian order.
 If the value of this field is 0, this means there is no chained segment tier in this segment yet after the current tier, in other words,